masettymahima/EarlySignal/README.md

 diagnosis → LLM proposes diagnosis; may ask up to three clarifying questions
 exposure_collection → extract where and when exposure happened
 location_collection → collect current city/state then venue or landmark
-bq_submission → package and write report to BigQuery
+bq_submission → package and write report to *BigQuery*
 care_advice → return tailored advice and “when to seek professional medical help”

 **Routing rules (conditional edges)**
 Nodes only proceed when required fields are valid; otherwise, the system pauses and waits for user input.
 Final edges (bq_submission → care_advice → END) are unconditional.

-**Confidence refinement via “collective wisdom”** Initial diagnosis (e.g., 60%) is later re-scored using local tract spikes & cluster matches in a 14-day window; matches can bump confidence to 70–90% depending on density/recency of similar reports.
-Re-diagnosis prompts can incorporate peer cluster evidence to update both label & confidence.
+**Confidence refinement via “collective wisdom”**
+This component is inspired by the principles of *ensemble modeling*, where multiple independent inputs are combined to produce a stronger, more reliable prediction.
+EarlySignal applies this idea by aggregating diagnoses and symptom reports across users within shared spatial and temporal windows.
+If multiple nearby reports exhibit similar diagnostic outcomes, the system dynamically increases the confidence score for that condition (e.g., from 60% to 80–90%), treating community consensus as a reinforcing signal rather than relying on a single agent output.

 This approach merges personalized AI care with community-level insight, bridging private experience and public health awareness.

 **METRICS WILL BE ADDED HERE**